BrendelGroup/AEGeAn/docs/api.rst

   Terminal iLoci or 'end loci' are empty iLoci at either end of a sequence.
 To exclude terminal iLoci from the output, set `endmode` < 0.
 To output only terminal iLoci, set `endmode` > 0.
 By default (`endmode == 0`), terminal iLoci are reported along with all other iLoci.

-.. c:function:: void agn_locus_stream_set_idformat(AgnLocusStream *stream, const char *format)
+.. c:function:: void agn_locus_stream_set_name_format(AgnLocusStream *stream, const char *fmt)

-  Loci created by this stream are assigned an ID with a serial number.
-The default format is 'locus%lu' (that is, locus1, locus2, etc).
-Use this function to override the default ID format.
+  Assign a `Name` attribute with a serial number to each iLocus using the specified printf-style format.

 .. c:function:: void agn_locus_stream_skip_iiLoci(AgnLocusStream *stream)